M4he/Linux/JACK/PulseAudio through JACK EQ/README.md

 - save the configuration, e.g. to `~/.config/jack/calf.conf` (make sure the path matches to that in `~/.config/jack/pulse-pre-jack-start.sh`)

 ### Add JACK to your startup
 Either add `qjackctl` to your autostart or start it manually after login when you need it.
 QJackCtl will automatically restore the Patchbay config and will connect the plugs when they become available.
+As long as you don't start QJackCtl, you will run your standard PulseAudio configuration.

 ## Extending your config
 Once you are familiar with how the JACK routing works, you can create more Calf modules and route them together using the Patchbay just like you would with real audio rack.
 This way you can build more complex setups for your system's audio to suit your needs.